eth-educators/eth-docker-docs/website/docs/Support/ipv6.md

 You'll want to be on the latest version of docker-ce, as IPv6 support in Docker is a moving target.

-Create an `/etc/docker/daemon.json` if it doesn't already exist, and make sure it contains this:
+`sudo nano /etc/docker/daemon.json` and make sure it contains this:

 ```
 {